 EPE and Siemens AG have also entered into a Technology Assurance Agreement (“TAA”), pursuant to which Siemens AG has agreed to provide additional guarantees related to the reliability of certain major equipment.
 Siemens’ aggregate liability under the TAA is limited to approximately US$199,000,000, less (i) the cost of any improvements or equipment provided in accordance with the terms of the TAA, and (ii) the amount of any indemnification for increased premiums or higher deductibles pursuant to the advanced technology insurance indemnification incorporated in the Siemens subcontract with Superior for the power plant.

-B. Power Plant Water Facilities
+Power Plant Water Facilities

 The Power Plant’s specifications call for a series of water facilities to be installed.
 In order to ensure that the Plant can operate in a combined cycle at a capacity of 480MW, the plant must operate with the use of its steam turbine.
 Essential to the steam turbines operation is a reliable source of water.
 In order to meet the Plant’s water needs, facilities [were] [are being] constructed that ensure the supply, treatment, and storage of water.